ankitsingh2105/Linkedin-Editor/README.md

-# LinkedIn Editor
+# EnhanceIn

-LinkedIn Editor is a Chrome extension that enhances your LinkedIn post-creation experience by directly formatting text with bold, italic, and list styles within the compose screen.
+EnhanceIn is a Chrome extension that enhances your LinkedIn post-creation experience by directly formatting text with bold, italic, and list styles within the compose screen.

 ## Features
 - **Text Styling**: Apply bold, italic, and list formatting to selected text.